-- 3.2.7.5.1 The Contractor shall submit all Transfer requests to the State, and the State must approve all Contractor-initiated Transfer requests before a member can be Transferred to another MCO. - 3.2.7.5.2 Valid Reasons for Contractor-Initiated Transfers - 3.2.7.5.2.1 Valid reasons for Contractor-initiated Transfers include but are not limited to: - 3.2.7.5.2.1.1 A persistent and documented refusal by the member to follow prescribed treatments or comply with Contractor requirements that are consistent with State and Federal law and policy; - 3.2.7.5.2.1.2 Abusive or threatening conduct by the member;
+- 3.2.7.5.1 The Contractor shall submit all Transfer requests to the State, and the State must approve all Contractor-initiated Transfer requests before a member can be Transferred to another MCO. - 3.2.7.5.2 Valid Reasons for Contractor-Initiated Transfers - 3.2.7.5.2.1 Valid reasons for Contractor-initiated Transfers include but are not limited to: - 3.2.7.5.2.1.1 A persistent and documented refusal by the member to follow prescribed treatments or comply with Contractor requirements that are consistent with State and Federal law and policy;

-- 3.2.7.5.2.1.3 Contractor concerns regarding the ability to safely and effectively care for a DSHP Plus LTSS member in the community and/or ensure the member's health, safety and welfare including, but not limited to, the following: - 3.2.7.5.2.1.3.1 A member for whom the Contractor has determined that it cannot safely and effectively meet the member's needs. - 3.2.7.5.2.1.3.2 A member repeatedly refuses to allow a Contractor case manager entrance into his/her place of residence. - 3.2.7.5.3 The Contractor shall demonstrate at least three attempts, through education and/or case management, to resolve any difficulty leading to a Contractor-initiated request for Transfer, over a period of 90 consecutive calendar days before requesting a Transfer.
+- 3.2.7.5.2.1.2 Abusive or threatening conduct by the member; - 3.2.7.5.2.1.3 Contractor concerns regarding the ability to safely and effectively care for a DSHP Plus LTSS member in the community and/or ensure the member's health, safety and welfare including, but not limited to, the following: - 3.2.7.5.2.1.3.1 A member for whom the Contractor has determined that it cannot safely and effectively meet the member's needs. - 3.2.7.5.2.1.3.2 A member repeatedly refuses to allow a Contractor case manager entrance into his/her place of residence. - 3.2.7.5.2.2 A DSHP Plus LTSS member has to change their residential, institutional, or employment supports provider based on that provider's change in status from a participating provider to a non-participating provider and, as a result, experiences a disruption in their residence or employment. - 3.2.7.5.3 The Contractor shall demonstrate at least three attempts, through education and/or case management, to resolve any difficulty leading to a Contractor-initiated request for Transfer, over a period of 90 consecutive calendar days before requesting a Transfer.
 The Contractor shall make the attempts at least every 30 calendar days of that consecutive 90 calendar day period.
 The Contractor shall document evidence of the attempts made to resolve the difficulty in the Transfer request.
 In cases involving abusive or threatening behavior, only one attempt is required.
-The Contractor's request to Transfer a member must cite at least one example of the difficultly leading to the Contractor's request to Transfer the member. - 3.2.7.5.4 The Contractor must notify the member in writing of its intent to request that the State Transfer the member to another MCO. - 3.2.7.5.5 Members have the right to Appeal a Contractor-initiated request for Transfer through the Contractor's Grievance and Appeal System within 10 calendar days of receipt of notice from the Contractor of the Contractor's intent to request that the State Transfer the member.
+The Contractor's request to Transfer a member must cite at least one example of the difficulty leading to the Contractor's request to Transfer the member. - 3.2.7.5.4 The Contractor must notify the member in writing of its intent to request that the State Transfer the member to another MCO. - 3.2.7.5.5 Members have the right to Appeal a Contractor-initiated request for Transfer through the Contractor's Grievance and Appeal System within 10 calendar days of receipt of notice from the Contractor of the Contractor's intent to request that the State Transfer the member.
 If the member files a Grievance, the Contractor must hear the Grievance within 10 calendar days of receipt of the Grievance.
-The Grievance must be resolved prior to the Contractor submitting a request to the State to Transfer the member. - 3.2.7.5.6 Limit on Contractor-Initiated Transfers - 3.2.7.5.6.1 Members that have been Transferred between MCOs as a result of a MCO-initiated Transfer request, to such an extent that they have been Enrolled in every contracted MCO, will remain Enrolled in one MCO until the next Annual Open Enrollment Period.
+The Grievance must be resolved prior to the Contractor submitting a request to the State to Transfer the member.

+3.2.7.5.6 Limit on Contractor-Initiated Transfers

+3.2.7.5.6.1 Members that have been Transferred between MCOs as a result of a MCO-initiated Transfer request, to such an extent that they have been Enrolled in every contracted MCO, will remain Enrolled in one MCO until the next Annual Open Enrollment Period.